10 steps for creating a stellar co-op or condo board application

 It’s your job to gather all the documentation, but a broker can help you file and ensure it is free of omissions.

 “Most contracts require packages to be submitted within a certain time frame.
-Be sure to check your contract and consult with your attorney so you know what dates and deadlines you need to meet,” Harkov says.
+Be sure to check your contract and consult with your attorney so you know what dates and deadlines you need to meet,” Harkov said.

-Now that applications are primarily being prepared online, compiling and submitting board packages has become both simpler and more complicated.
-“Digital packages help streamline the process and save paper, but they are also fraught with pitfalls and challenges," he says, pointing to software glitches or unfamiliarity with the system resulting in incomplete packages being accidentally submitted.
+“Digital packages help streamline the process and save paper, but they are also fraught with pitfalls and challenges," he said, pointing to software glitches or unfamiliarity with the system resulting in incomplete packages being accidentally submitted.
 It is also more difficult for boards to review them comprehensively.

 2. Follow the checklist and don’t leave gaps

-3. If you're financing, you'll need a commitment letter
+3. Obtain a commitment letter if financing

-And remember to keep track of the letter’s expiry date—this kind of oversight could become a sticking point for a seller.
+“In today’s lending environment, many banks are taking at least 45 days to issue commitment letters,” Harkov said.
+And keep track of the letter’s expiry date—that kind of oversight could become a sticking point for a seller.

 4. Include a cover letter and table of contents